FreeCAD/FreeCAD-Telemetry/README.md

 Only FreeCAD's maintainers have access to the raw data, but aggregate data will be made available to the public.
 That is currently a work-in-progress.

+# Installing Telemetry

+While it is still in beta testing this addon is not in the official FreeCAD addons list.
+The easiest way to install it is to edit the Addon Manager's preferences to add a new custom repository, `https://github.com/FreeCAD/FreeCAD-Telemetry` with branch `main`.
+The Telemetry addon will then be displayed in the Addon Manager like normal addons.
+When installing, it will require the installation of the `posthog` Python package, which the Addon Manager will handle.

+As an alternative you can install the addon manually by cloning it from its git repository into your `{userAppDataDir}/Mod` directory.
+Use pip to install the contents of the `requirements.txt` file (use the same Python interpreter that FreeCAD uses to ensure the requirements are found).